Geometric Conditions for Lossless Convexification in Linear Optimal Control with Discrete-Valued Inputs: Real-Time Implementation for Spacecraft Rendezvous: Numerical Simulations

-The corresponding optimal control inputs are shown in \cref{fig:RendezvousInputs}.
+The optimal control inputs are shown in \Cref{fig:RendezvousInputs}.
 The dashed lines denote the admissible control values in the discrete set $\SU$.
-For almost every $t \in [0,t_f]$, the optimal control $u(t) \in \SU$.
-The average distance to the discrete set is $\bar{d}(u) = 0.00622\,\text{m/s}^2$, indicating that the control sequence is effectively discrete-valued.
+It can be seen that for all $t \in [0,t_f]$, the optimal control satisfies the input constraint $u(t) \in \SU$.
+The average and normalized average distances to the discrete set are ${d}(u) = 0.000107$ and $\bar{d}(u) = 0.002148$, respectively.
+These low values indicate that the control sequence remains effectively discrete-valued, despite being computed via the finite-dimensional approximation \Cref{prob:CP_Mayer_discrete} of the original OCP \Cref{prob:MICP}.